 A motorhome isn’t just a vehicle – it’s also a house.
 There are many systems and working parts that keep your home on wheels operational.

-Here are ten motorhome tips for beginners to get over the learning curve and start traveling in your RV.
+Here are our top motorhome tips for beginners to get over the learning curve and start traveling in your RV.

 1. Do a Test Run

 Before you head out on your first motorhome trip, try staying in your RV for a night.
 Cook dinner, sleep in the bed, and make breakfast.
 When you go through the motions, you’ll find little adjustments to make before you hit the road.

 You’ll also want to test your RV systems.